Holiday Closure: All Easton Schools Closed Dec.14 & morning classes cancelled Dec.15

 White Belt

 Once a child graduates to a solid gray belt, the belts are now worn for a longer period of time.
-Each belt from solid gray up will have 11 stripes, earned one per month to reward regular class attendance.
+Both solid gray and gray-black require 11 stripes to move forward.
 The first 4 stripes are indicated by white tape wrapped on the belt end, followed by 4 stripes of red tape, and finally 3 stripes that are the same color as the next belt.
+Students can expect to spend at least a year at each of these belts.

 IBJJF kids belt system

 By the time a child earns the first belt in the yellow group (the yellow-and-white belt), they will have been training for at least 3 years.
-The child now has a large number of tools in the grappling toolbox, and during yellow belt they will focus on putting all the pieces together and flowing from one move to the next while rolling.
-They will also begin to develop strategy, thinking several moves ahead while rolling rather than just focusing on their current position.
+They’ve acquired a large number of tools in their grappling toolbox, and now they’ll begin to focus on putting all the pieces together.

 IBJJF Belt System for kids